Alireza-Zwolf/Social-Media/README.md

 * [Swagger](https://github.com/swagger-api/swagger-ui)

 ## About
-A simple social media web application where clients can create an account and share their posts or like other posts.<br />
+A simple social media web application where clients can create an account and share their posts or like others' posts.<br />
 More details can be read in the documentation of the project.

 ## How to use